CÖSM50: Qualified Internship in Asian Studies

 You will have the opportunity to relate your academic skills to professional assignments and establish contacts in working life.
 The internship is located at a workplace in Sweden or abroad with a clear connection to the main field of Asian Studies.

-Throughout the course you are to keep a portfolio of completed assignments which will serve as one of the assessed components.
-Furthermore, you are to write a paper reflecting on the relationship between theory and practice.
-Both assignments will enable you to develop an understanding of the relationship between academic knowledge and practical application.
-The assignments require at least 4 weeks of full-time work.
+Throughout the course, you will compile a portfolio of completed tasks, which will serve as one of the assessment components.
+Based on this portfolio, you will write an essay reflecting on your applied learning experience and the connection between theory and practice.
+These assignments will require approximately four weeks of full-time work.

-The work placement must be approved by the course director.
-In order for the work placement to be approved, the host organisation must sign an agreement in accordance with the department's demands on relevant, varied and qualified assignments in Asian Studies.
+The internship must be approved by the course director.
+For the internship to be approved, the host organization must sign an agreement that meets the institution's requirements for relevant, varied, and qualified assignments that enhance competence and knowledge relevant to Asian studies.

 Applications for the course should in the normal case be applied for through Universityadmissions.se during the regular admission rounds.
 The application deadline is usually the 15th of April for the autumn semester and the 15th of October for spring.